pdlug/markitdown-cf/README.md

 ## Deploying to Cloudflare Workers (Container)

-Cloudflare's container-based Workers are currently in early access.
-Once your account is enabled and you have Wrangler ≥ 3.52 installed, you can deploy as follows:
+Cloudflare's container-based Workers are currently in beta.
+Once your account is enabled and you have Wrangler installed, you can deploy as follows:

 1. Authenticate: